-Astragalus gilmanii, a dicot, is a perennial herb that is native to California, and also found in Nevada.
+Astragalus gilmanii is a perennial herb that is native to California, and also found in Nevada.

 California Rare Plant Rank: 1B.2 (rare, threatened, or endangered in CA and elsewhere).